ox-vgg/wise/docs/Metadata.md

 inserted 30 rows into table metadata-Kinetics-6c
 ```

-TODO: show how this metadata appears in the web based search user interface of WISE
+**TODO**: show how this metadata appears in the web based search user interface of WISE

 ## Segment Metadata

-TODO: Show an example based on the Automatic Speech Recognition (ASR) model applied to audio channel of videos.
+**TODO**: Show an example based on the Automatic Speech Recognition (ASR) model applied to audio channel of videos.